earaujoassis/watchman/README.md

 # Watchman

-> Watchman helps keep track of GitHub projects; a tiny continuous deployment service
+> Watchman helps to keep track of GitHub projects; a tiny continuous deployment service

 Watchman is a tiny continuous deployment service and a set of tools to keep track of projects, deployments and servers.
 A previous project, Backdoor (a GitHub integration server), was merged